 Certain antivirus software like Kaspersky Internet Security can result in Java process crashes or other misbehavior like inability to access files.
 For example, see the issue.

 ESET antivirus can also slow down Ant/IntelliJ IDEA project builds a great deal (slowing down TCP connections to localhost on agent).

 If you run antivirus on the TeamCity server or agent machines and get disk access errors or experience degraded performance, disable or better completely uninstall the antivirus software before investigating the issue and reporting the issue to JetBrains.

 It is recommended to exclude entire TeamCity server home and TeamCity Data Directory from the background checks and perform periodical checks there in the well-known maintenance window so that those do not affect server performance much.
 On TeamCity agent, it is recommended to exclude TeamCity agent home from the background checks.

-Please disable various indexing services. e.g. there might be problems with Windows Indexing Service.
-See issue for more details.
+There might be problems with the Windows Indexing Service, so disable various indexing services.
+See the related issue for more details.
 Windows System Restore Feature might also need disabling.

 Skype software is known to:

-use port 80 on the system so you might not be able to use TeamCity server using default 80 port.
+use port 80 on the system so you might not be able to utilize a TeamCity server on the default port 80.

 corrupt layout of pages displayed in Internet Explorer.
 Internet Explorer Skype plugin is to blame.
 (TW-13052).